 Join our #OCDchat series

 This daily chat series is back for #OCDweek and will feature a different topic and guest expert every day.
-The chats will take place Monday – Friday at at 1pm ET.
-Have ideas for chat topics or experts you would like to see participate?
-Email your ideas to firstname.lastname@example.org, or look for our poll on the IOCDF Facebook page at www.Facebook.com/IOCDF.
-For more information about how to participate in the #OCDchat series, click here.
+The chats will take place Monday – Friday at 1pm ET.
+To see the full chat schedule and guest experts, and learn how to participate in the #OCDchat series, click here.